 The Buy Indian Act

-The Indian Incentive Program, which originates from the U.S. Department of Defense’s Buy Indian Act, provides a unique opportunity for prime contractors to receive a 5 percent bonus payment on work subcontracted to Ahtna subsidiaries.
+The Indian Incentive Program, which originates from the U.S. Department of Defense’s Buy Indian Act, provides a unique opportunity for prime contractors to receive a bonus payment on work subcontracted to Ahtna subsidiaries.

 The Indian Incentive Program provides for the payment of 5 percent of the amount subcontracted to an Indian organization or Indian-owned economic enterprise when authorized under the terms of the contract.

-DoD contracts with contractors, regardless of company size, that contain the FAR clause 52.226-1 (Utilization of the Indian Organization and Indian-Owned Economics Enterprises) and are eligible for incentive payments under the FY 1999 program.
+DoD contracts with contractors, regardless of company size, on contracts that contain the FAR clause 52.226-1 (Utilization of the Indian Organization and Indian-Owned Economics Enterprises) and are eligible for incentive payments under the FY 1999 program.
 These contracts require contractors to use their best efforts to find Indian organizations and Indian-owned economic enterprises and provide the maximum practicable opportunity to participate in subcontracts awarded to the fullest extent consistent with efficient performance of the contract(s).

 Prime contractors (regardless of size) submit for incentive payments to DoD contracting officers.